JosefNemec/Playnite/doc/manual/emulators.md

 Scanner configurations can be used to automatically add new games during library import via `Update Game Library` menu.
 Specific configurations can be excluded from global library update on scanner configurations screen via `Library -> Configure Emulators` menu.

+### Exclude patterns

+These specify file patterns used during checksum scan.
+When a file matches specified pattern(s), its checksum won't be calculated and game will be imported based on other ROM properties (mainly file name).
+This can significantly speed up scanning process but also make import less accurate.

+Multiple patterns can be specified by separating the list with comma: `*.chd,*.iso`

+> [!NOTE]
+> `chd` files are excluded by default because there are currently no records for them in emulation database Playnite uses for game matching.

 Launching games
 ---------------------